The Intent of our Geography Curriculum

 - The ability to reach clear conclusions and develop a reasoned argument to explain findings.

-- A passion for and commitment to the subject, and a real sense of curiosity to find out about the world and the people who live there.
+- A commitment to the subject, and a real sense of curiosity to find out about the world and the people who live there.

 - The ability to express well-balanced opinions, rooted in very good knowledge and understanding about current and contemporary issues in society and the environment.